-Our mission is to provide education and training related to wilderness & remote medicine, and to promote appreciation and stewardship in those areas.
+Our mission is to provide education and training related to wilderness and austere medicine, and to promote appreciation and stewardship in those areas.
 We seek to promote the development of both clinical and fundamental skills necessary in the field of wilderness medicine, to offer practical applications which will inspire both confidence and leadership, and to provide a forum for the exploration and continued development of the principles of wilderness and remote medicine.

 Two Eagle Scouts, Phil Gardner & Clif Castleman (as well as other awesome folks like Marc Stanley, Kyleigh Demicco, Dewitt Driscoll, and Megan Cady), decided to take their outdoor adventure business (Outdoor Ascent) which taught first aid on the side, to the next level.
 "BUT WHY?"
 You may ask?